apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnServerPush.en.rst

 is not disabled by the client.
 You can call this API without checking whether Server Push is available on the transaction and it does nothing if Server Push is not available.

+This API returns an error if the URL to push is not valid, the client has Server Push disabled, or there is an error creating the H/2 PUSH_PROMISE frame.

 See Also
 ========